DrStef/Complex-3D-surfaces-with-Matplotlib/README.md

 # Testing Matplotlib with complex 3D surfaces

-Getting familiar with Matplotlib after using Matlab for over 25 years.
 We test Matplotlib and Python with complex 3D surfaces and find the simplest method for plotting them.
 <br>
 <br>
 The initial motivation for this work was to develop advanced sensors array beamforming algorithms with Python and complex Noise Reduction algorithms with Machine Learning or Deep Learning. <br>